 If you're arrested or jailed, the Australian Government will do what it can to help you under our

 Possession and use of drugs is illegal.
-Severe penalties apply, including long jail sentences and heavy fines.
+Severe penalties apply, including long prison sentences and heavy fines.
 More information:

-If you're planning to get married in the Kyrgyz Republic, a Certificate of No Impediment to Marriage is required.
-You can apply for this at the
+If you want to get married in the Kyrgyz Republic, you need a Certificate of No Impediment to Marriage.
+Apply for this at the

 Australian Embassy in Moscow.

-You'll need an for Australian-issued documents.
-If you intend to live or work in the Kyrgyz Republic for long periods, contact the nearest
+You'll need an apostille for Australian-issued documents.
+If you want to live or work in the Kyrgyz Republic for long periods, contact the nearest

 Embassy or Consulate of the Kyrgyz Republic to check what the requirements are for legalising documents.

-- fail to carry appropriate personal identification.
-Carry your passport, or a certified copy, at all times: identification checks by police are common
+You must carry appropriate personal identification, like your passport or a certified copy of it, at all times.
+Identification checks by police are common

 Some Australian criminal laws apply overseas.
 If you commit these offences, you may be prosecuted in Australia.
 Laws include those relating to: